 At modern Southern restaurant Olamaie, you can enjoy an elegant, multi-course dinner or opt for a more casual dining experience on the porch.
 Either way, you and your loved one will be beaming.
 Known for Chef Michael Fojtasek’s inventive spin on Southern classics served on Keith Kreeger’s neutral dishware, Olamaie offers excellent dinner service seven nights a week.
 Make sure to include the buttery, flaky biscuit served with honey butter in your order.

 Offering Texas-influenced Italian cuisine in sophisticated digs, Juniper is a great way to say: “I really like you.”
 The dramatic architecture, plush cobalt seating and open kitchen are immediately impressive.
 Cocktails are variations on Italian classics like the self portrait (gin, Amaro Meletti, Cocchi Americano, citrus bitters) and the small plate menu means lots of room for sharing and exploring.
 Expect artful plating and a very modern interpretation of classics, like the gnocchi with smoked shrimp, horseradish and dill, or the warm ricotta with tangerine marmalade and honey garlic.

-Prove to your date that you have great taste (and that you are the bon vivant you claimed to be on your Tinder profile) by treating them to an evening at Péché.
+Prove to your date that you're the bon vivant you claimed to be on your Tinder profile by treating them to an evening at Péché.
 Located in Austin’s Warehouse District, Péché serves classic French fare with a nod to 19th-century New Orleans via a dim chandelier-lit space and a pre-Prohibition-inspired cocktail menu that includes an exciting selection of absinthe.
 Forget tiny plates: Péché’s generous portions mean everything is shareable.
 We personally love the pommes frites, Prince Edward Island mussels in a habanero coconut broth and the butternut squash ravioli in an aromatic sage cream sauce.